 Contemplation, Study and Teaching

 Inspired by the Benedictine tradition and the life of St. Willibrord himself, the spirituality of the Order is founded upon a life of contemplation, study and teaching.
-Further, as “active contemplatives,” the active apostolic life of the Order in teaching requires a life of prayer and scholarship.
+Our Constitution states, in Title II, article 7, " As such, the members of the Order should strive to integrate the Benedictine ideal of “ora et labora” (prayer and work) into their spirituality and way of life."
+Thus, as “active contemplatives,” the apostolic life of the Order in teaching requires a life of prayer and scholarship.
 As a community of scholars, the spirituality of the Order aspires to the contemplation of God as well as the intellectual engagement with the modern world.

 Moreover, the three classes of the Order also reflect St. Willibrord's own life, from living in the world, to becoming an oblate, to ordained ministry in the monastic life he chose as a Benedictine.